Natural hazards - coastal and flooding considerations

-Many cities and towns in Australia are located on the coast, so it is important that Australia's governments plan settlements that can respond to the constantly changing coastal environment.
+Many cities and towns in Australia are located on the coast, so it is important that Australian governments plan settlements that can respond to the constantly changing coastal environment.

-As a local government organisation, Eurobodalla Council has a responsibility to our community to preserve the coast for its natural beauty and the major contribution it makes to our economy and lifestyle, and to make sure our settlements are resilient to the natural hazards associated with the coast.
+As a local government, Eurobodalla Shire Council has a responsibility to our community to preserve the coast for its natural beauty, the major contribution it makes to our economy and lifestyle, and to make sure our settlements are resilient to the natural hazards associated with the coast.

 We must also consider the impacts of climate change.
 Our local towns are vulnerable to sea level rise, with many homes, businesses, public infrastructure and natural places potentially at risk.

 Council has adopted a regional risk management based approach toward planning for sea level rise.
 This aims to allow the community to gain economic benefits from the coast without denying future generations the chance to enjoy the same lifestyle benefits we enjoy today.
 Our community helps to work toward these goals through our Coastal Management Advisory Committee.